konairius/Wolpertinger/README.md

 Warning
 ----------
-The Software is by no meens fit for Producion use.<br>
+This Software is by no meens fit for Producion use.<br>
-This software can be exploited to run Arbitrary Code!
+This Software can be exploited to run Arbitrary Code!<br>

 License